Data Selection for Language Models via Importance Resampling: Data Selection with Importance Resampling

-We consider using importance resampling~\citep{rubin1988sir} to select examples that are distributed like the target.
-However, estimating importance weights on high dimensional data like text sequences is often statistically intractable without sufficient structure~\citep{bengtsson2008curse,snyder2008obstacles,gelman2004applied}.
+In the \IS framework, we consider using importance resampling~\citep{rubin1988sir} to select examples that are distributed like the target.
+However, estimating importance weights on high dimensional data like text is often statistically intractable without sufficient additional structure~\citep{bengtsson2008curse,snyder2008obstacles,gelman2004applied}.

-Instead, we do importance resampling on a feature space that provides this structure.
-Our importance resampling framework uses a feature extractor $h: \sX \rightarrow \sZ$ that transforms the input $x$ into features $z=h(x)$ that we want to do distribution matching with.
-We denote the induced raw and target feature distributions as $\qfeat$ and $\pfeat$, respectively.
-The goal is then to select examples with features that are distributed according to the target feature distribution $\pfeat$.
-Depending on the choice of feature extractor, the data selection method will focus on different aspects of the input.
-For example, an n-gram feature extractor will focus on the n-gram overlap between the selected data and the target.
+Instead, we employ importance resampling on a feature space $\sZ$ that provides this structure. \IS uses a feature extractor $h: \sX \rightarrow \sZ$ to map the input $x$ to features $z=h(x)$.
+The induced raw and target feature distributions are $\qfeat$ and $\pfeat$, respectively.
+The goal is to select examples with features that are approximately distributed according to the target feature distribution $\pfeat$.
+Depending on the choice of feature extractor, \IS focuses on different aspects of the input.
+For example, an n-gram feature extractor focuses on matching the n-gram frequencies of the selected data and the target.

-Our framework consists of 3 steps: \begin{enumerate} \item \emph{Learn importance weight estimator:} We learn an importance weight (likelihood ratio) estimator using examples from both the raw and target data.
-In general, this can be done with a generative or discriminative approach.
-In our instantiation (\IS), we learn two generative models $\hatpfeat$ and $\hatqfeat$. \item \emph{Compute importance weights:} We use the estimator to compute the importance weights $w_i = \frac{\hatpfeat(z_i)}{\hatqfeat(z_i)}$ for each feature $z_i = h(x_i)$ from the $N$ raw examples. \item \emph{Resampling:} Sample $k$ examples without replacement from a categorical distribution with probabilities $\frac{w_i}{\sum_{i=1}^N w_i}$.
+Our framework consists of 3 steps: \begin{enumerate} \item \emph{Learn $\hatpfeat$ and $\hatqfeat$:} We learn two feature distributions $\hatpfeat$ and $\hatqfeat$ using held-out featurized examples from the target and raw data, respectively. \item \emph{Compute importance weights:} We compute the importance weights $w_i = \frac{\hatpfeat(z_i)}{\hatqfeat(z_i)}$ for each featurized example $z_i = h(x_i)$ from the $N$ raw examples. \item \emph{Resample:} Sample $k$ examples without replacement from a categorical distribution with probabilities $\frac{w_i}{\sum_{i=1}^N w_i}$.
 Sampling without replacement avoids choosing the same example multiple times, is more statistically efficient for importance resampling~\citep{gelman2004applied}, and can be implemented efficiently with the Gumbel top-$k$ trick~\citep{vieira2014gumbel,kim2016exact,xie2019subset,kool2019stochastic}. \end{enumerate}

-We can show that this procedure selects examples with features distributed as the target as the number of raw examples goes to infinity, assuming that the importance weights are correct up to a constant factor (proof in Appendix~\ref{app:gumbel}). \begin{proposition} Assume that the importance weights $w_i$ are proportional to the true importance weights $\frac{\pfeat(z_i)}{\qfeat(z_i)}$.
-Then as the number of raw examples $N$ goes to infinity, the procedure returns $k$ IID samples with features distributed according to the target feature distribution $\pfeat$. \end{proposition}